janfincke/early-mcp-server/README.md

 }
 ```

-Get your API credentials from the EARLY app: **Settings → Developer → API Keys**
+Get your API credentials from the EARLY desktop app: **Settings → Developer → API Keys**

 ## Documentation